retifrav/scraps/ffmpeg/index.md

 If that helps, then find the right re-encoding parameters to get quality closest to the original (*audio can stay the same with `-c:a copy`*).

+Also, if the original video has chapters, you'll probably want to drop them - add `-map_chapters -1`.

 ### Choose between audio tracks

 Get info about file: